Snapchat dysmorphia: Relationship between social media use and cosmetic surgery

 In 2018, many newspaper outlets questioned the rising impact of social media applications on the choice of plastic surgeries for users.
-Researchers from the Boston Medical Center (BMC) wrote in a JAMA Facial Plastic Surgery essay that with the rise of Snapchat in 2011, there has been increasing cases of patients going into the cosmetic doctors' offices to request for surgeries to look like filtered versions of themselves, similar to how they appear through Snapchat filters.
-These filters create a dysmorphic illusion in which the unattainable filters establish a disconnection from the realities of how individuals look like and what they desire to look like.
-Hence, the filtered photos from social media apps encourages users to drive for constant improvements to their appearance based on the filters.
-The pressure to achieve this impossible aesthetic look may be a casual factor in triggering BDD, and individuals with BDD tend to engage in heavy plastic surgery use.
-Based on a 2022 survey results from the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS), 79% of plastic surgeons reported a trend of patients seeking improvement in their physical appearances with the desire to look better in selfies.
+Researchers from the Boston Medical Center (BMC) wrote in a JAMA Facial Plastic Surgery essay that with the rise of Snapchat in 2011, there have been increasing numbers of patients going into the cosmetic doctors' offices to request surgeries to make them look more similar to how they appear through Snapchat filters.
+The pressure to achieve an impossible facial appearance may be a causal factor in triggering BDD, which in turn frequently leads to seeking out cosmetic surgery.
+Based on 2022 survey results from the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS), 79% of plastic surgeons reported patients seeking improvement in their physical appearances with the desire to look better in selfies.

 The British cosmetic surgeon Tijion Esho coined the term "Snapchat Dysmorphia" to explain the increasing trend of patients seeking cosmetic surgeries to achieve the filtered versions of themselves.
-Esho noticed that with the rising popularity of social media platforms and filters, more patients were coming into consultations with filtered images of themselves.
-In the past, patients would show up to clinics with photos of celebrities or models they wanted to look like, but in this new filtered age, patients were now making use of their heavily edited selfies as references for their cosmetic procedures.
-We are now living in a generation where both women and men are more visually aware than ever before and due to the accessibility of these filtered images through social media, our feelings of self-worth may be highly determined by the number of likes and followers we receive through these social media applications.
-Researchers have found that users that engage in image-heavy social media platforms, such as Instagram, are more likely to consider undergoing plastic surgery.
-As we receive and share highly curated images, these images are publicly displayed and readily judged by peers, family, and even strangers – making us more critical of our appearances and how we present ourselves online.
-Therefore, filtered images create and maintain unrealistic expectations of beauty ideals, which drive a greater demand for cosmetic surgeries and procedures.
+Esho noticed that with the rising popularity of photo filters on social media platforms, more patients were coming into consultations with filtered images of themselves.
+In the past, patients would come to clinics with photos of celebrities or models they wanted to look like, but patients were now making use of their heavily edited selfies as references for their cosmetic procedures.

+One study found that users who engage with image-heavy social media platforms (such as Instagram) are more likely to consider undergoing plastic surgery.